soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/find-and-release-quarantined-messages-as-an-administrator.md

 6. **Expires** You can select that the message will be deleted from quarantine within the next 24 hours ( **Today**), within the next 48 hours ( **Next 2 days**), within the next week ( **Next 7 days**), or you can select a custom time interval during which the message will be deleted from quarantine.

     > [!IMPORTANT]
-    > By default, spam-quarantined messages are kept in quarantine for 15 days, while quarantined messages that matched a transport rule are kept in the quarantine for 7 days.
+    > By default, spam-quarantined messages are kept in quarantine for 15 days, while quarantined messages that matched a mail flow rule are kept in the quarantine for 7 days.
 After this period of time Office 365 deletes the messages and they are not retrievable.
-The retention period for quarantined messages that matched a transport rule is not configurable.
+The retention period for quarantined messages that matched a mail flow rule is not configurable.
 However, the retention period for spam-quarantined messages can be lowered via the **Retain spam for (days)** setting in your content filter policies.
 For more information, see [Configure your spam filter policies](configure-your-spam-filter-policies.md).

-7. **Type** You can specify whether to search for quarantined messages that have been identified as **Spam**, or whether to search for messages that matched a **Transport rule**.
+7. **Type** You can specify whether to search for quarantined messages that have been identified as **Spam**, or whether to search for messages that matched a mail flow rule (**Transport rule**).

 3. Click **OK** to start running the advanced search.